 Tuesday, July 4, 2023

-Asking a Simple Question Can Protect My Happiness & Mental Health: So Why Do So Many White People Hate Answering It?
+Asking a Simple Question Can Protect My Safety & Mental Health: So Why Do So Many White People Hate Answering It?

 If you’re reading this, you’re probably one of my few but devoted followers.
 Or… You’re probably someone who reacted negatively to a very basic question I asked you on a dating app.